rkhademul8/ecommerceWeb/README.md

 ## API proxying

 All API calls from the client go to `/api/*`.
-Next.js rewrites those requests to `DESHMART_API_ENDPOINT` on the server, so the external API URL stays private.
+The server proxy forwards them to `DESHMART_API_ENDPOINT`, so the external API URL stays private.

+## Allowed hosts

+Requests are only accepted for hosts listed in `NEXT_PUBLIC_APP_URL`.
+Use a comma-separated list if you need multiple allowed origins.

 ## Startup diagnostics